RaghavSood/blog/_posts/2024-06-25-bitcoin-archeology-120-btc-lost.md

 ---
-layout: post
 title: "BTC Archeology: Where was 1.2 BTC sent in 2010?"
+tags: bitcoin burned.money crypto-forensics
 ---

 As part of building [burned.money](https://burned.money){:target="_BLANK"}, I've been trying to track down old cases of BTC that is likely lost.

-On July 14th 2010 (UTC), bitcointalk user `ksd5` started a [thread](https://bitcointalk.org/index.php?topic=359.0){:target="_BLANK"} talking about how they could not locate 1.2 BTC after playing around with the wallet to test double spend protection[^1].
+On July 14th 2010 (UTC), bitcointalk user `ksd5` started a [thread](https://bitcointalk.org/index.php?topic=359.0){:target="_BLANK"} talking about how they could not locate 1.2 BTC after playing around with the wallet to test double spend protection.[[Bitcoin protects against double spending using the Unspent Transaction Output model - Each transaction output is uniquely identified by it's transaction ID and index in the output list (vout).
+Each `txid:vout` pair can only be consumed once in the entire blockchain.
+If a subsequent transaction claims to spend from an already consumed pair, it is invalid and any blocks containing it are invalid.::rmn]]

 In summary, `ksd5` says that they: